-- you will need to log into Canvas EWRT 1A site at least twice a week throughout the quarter, and submit the required material for that week. - Enrolled students who fail to complete all of the first week's assignments (approximately 4-8 hours of work) may be dropped unless they have contacted me and have explained their situation. - Students missing substantial work, such as most of the assignments for a two-week period, at any time during the quarter, or more than one major paper for more than a week, may be dropped from the course or will receive "F" for the quarter, unless there is an unusual situation, that has been communicated to me immediately.
+You will need to log into Canvas EWRT 1A site at least twice a week throughout the quarter, and submit the required material for that week.

+- Enrolled students who fail to complete all of the first week's assignments (approximately 6-8 hours of work) may be dropped unless they have contacted me and have explained their situation. - Students missing substantial work, such as most of the assignments for a two-week period, at any time during the quarter, or more than one major paper for more than a week, may be dropped from the course or may receive "F" for the quarter, unless there is an unusual situation, that has been communicated to me within two days of the emergency situation occurring.
 It is your responsibility to contact me if there are special circumstances that you would like me to consider.
-I am committed to assuring that you have the best possible chance for successful completion of this course.
+I am committed to assuring that you have the best possible chance for successful completion of this course, so stay in touch!